kinestetika/MetaErg/README.md

 By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py realized a controlled vocabulary for both taxonomy and functions.
 This makes annotations much more straightforward to interpret than the original version of metaerg and many other annotation tools.

 Metaerg.py consists of 4 modules:

 ## Module 1.
 Automated annotation of (meta)genomes
-(Development of this module is complete - however, implementation of multitreading could be improved) The script performs the following:
+(Development of this module is complete)
+The script performs the following:
 * CRISPR regions using Minced.
 * tRNAs using Aragorn.